wojtek-rz/wojtek-rz.github.io/_posts/haskell-to-wasm/2024-08-12-haskell-in-browser.md

 ---
-title: "Run your haskell programs on the website"
+title: "From Code to Execution: Running Haskell Programs on the Web"
 categories:
   - blog
 tags: